MOSALAHDEV/alx-system_engineering-devops/0x0B-ssh/README.md

-# this task is about ssh
+# this project is about ssh